cncf/tag-security/governance/process.md

 # Proposals, projects, and team

+In addition to the [TOC](https://www.cncf.io/people/technical-oversight-committee/) driven activities of the group, members may propose
+``
-In addition to the TOC driven activities of the SIG, members may propose projects or streams of work that are in alignment with the charter of the group and of interest and importance to the community.
+projects or streams of work that are in alignment with the charter of the group and of interest and importance to the community.